ninuinu/number-validator/README.md

-### number-validator
+# number-validator

-Number validator is a Python program that checks whether a string is a valid Swedish social security number (personnummer), temporary social security number (samordningsnummer) or business registration number (organisationsnummer).
+Number Validator is a Python program that checks whether a string is a valid Swedish social security number (personnummer), temporary social security number (samordningsnummer) or business registration number (organisationsnummer).

 ## Prerequisites: